frkl/trojai-fuzzing-vision/arch/tutorial.md

 ### I.3 What we have learned so far

 In this section, we have learned that
-1) Symmetry constraints reduce number of free parameters.
+1) Symmetry constraints reduce the number of free parameters.
 2) A Taylor-series technique can be used to parameterize symmetric functions.
-3) Certain parameterizations can reduce compute.
+3) Different symmetries can have different impacts on degrees of freedom.
-4) Different symmetries can have different impacts on degrees of freedom.
+4) Certain parameterizations can reduce compute.
 5) Parameterization of equivariant functions are tied to parameterization of invariant functions
 6) Permutation invariant and equivariant functions can be parameterized solely using tensor contraction terms.